bobjac/QuorumAKSWithKeyVault/README.md

 3. A helper class named "QuorumTransactionManager" that handles deployment and calling smart contracts.
 The class contains methods that do a variety of things asynchronously.
 The class is meant to be generic in that it works for ANY smart contract, so long as you supply the appropriate parameters.

-With this sample, we demonstrate a scenario where the details of the Private Key are stored securely in the cloud and we create our Ethereum account on the fly from the details of that key.

 This sample is an extension of the project hosted at https://github.com/malirezai/QuorumFunctionWithKeyVault by Mahdi Alirezaie.

 ## Project references: